act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-is-distinguishable-be4d0c.md

 #### Passed Example 4

-This element with a [semantic role][] that inherits from link, that is distinguishable by color (hue) from the other text in the same line, uses a style similar to the default styling of links which underlines them in most browsers, making it a distinguishable style.
+This element with a [semantic role][] that inherits from link, with a **different hue** from the other text in the same line, uses a style similar to the default styling of links which underlines them in most browsers, making it a distinguishable style.

 ```html
 <style>